Columbia River Salmon Fishing Guides

 Why do we go through so much effort to show that we definitely have what it takes?

-Because we know guided fishing trips are a large investment of time, money and effort.
+Because we know guided fishing trips on the Columbia River are a large investment of time, money and effort.
 We want customers that are really going to take the time to make an informed decision, not just someone who buys into a web site that is nothing more than a fancy online brochure with a lot of promises.

 We want a long term relationship based upon success, fun, and honesty.
 We want customers who are looking for the same thing.